by Jenn Janicki

 Get patients to say YES

-Here are the fundamentals for what you will want to include on your Visual Treatment Plan:
+Here are the fundamental elements for what you will want to include on your Visual Treatment Plan:

-1. Logo, contact phone and web URL.
-You want to drive your patient to do more research — your website should be the place to do it.
-(Bonus tip: This is where your relevant blog posts and services section will be used to further create confidence in your patient.)
+(Bonus tip: This is where your relevant blog posts and services section that show example of your work and patient testimonials will be used to further create confidence in your patient.)

 2. Utilize background and font colors that are congruent with your brand.
 Make your font easy to read.

 2. Exquisite pre-op photographs that support your diagnosis and treatment plan.
-Circle in red or use a pointer graphic if needed for more subtle concerns like abfractions etc.
+Circle in red or use a pointer graphic if needed for more subtle concerns like abfractions, wear, fractures or stand out pathology.

 3. Diagnosis or Problem – a short description of what your findings are.
 Steer clear of dental jargon!!!
 You want it to be in understandable terms.